 Board discussion included:

-Concern about costs for food and snow cones with the looming expenses for pool resurfacing, pool furniture and increased pool chemical costs.
+Concern about costs for food and snow cones with the looming expenses for pool resurfacing, pool furniture, and increased pool chemical costs.

 Changing the menu from hamburgers, brats and hot dogs to hotdogs and brats or hamburgers and hotdogs.
 Due to the pandemic need to purchase packaged chips and cookies which are more expensive.
 It was suggested that the snow cone truck be used for the 4th of July Parade.